microsoft/cordova-plugin-code-push/README.md

 var app = {
     onDeviceReady: function () {
-        // If this call is not made in 10s after the updated version of the application is loaded,
+        // Calling this function is requirede during the first application run after an update.
-        // the application will be reverted to the previous version window.codePush.notifyApplicationReady();
+        // If not called, the application will be reverted to the previous version. window.codePush.notifyApplicationReady();
         // ...
     }